Customer Service and Messenger: WhatsApp and Co. Preferred to Email and Social Media!

 - Why Customer Service plays an ever more important role for companies

-- Customer Service equals Customer Frustration a Lot of Times!
+- Customer Service often means Customer Frustration a Lot of Times!

-- Customers Want to Contact Companies via Messenger like WhatsApp
+- Customers Want to Contact Companies via Messengers

 When people want customer service support, they prefer to do so using their everyday communication methods.
 Today’s customer service could better be called a “customer experience”.
 In Facebook’s study “More than a message“, 53% of the respondents said they are more likely to buy from a company which provides customer service via chat on WhatsApp or Facebook Messenger than one that does not.